 A continuation of MUSI 2912.
-Registration, but not participation, is restricted to students in the B.Mus.
+Registration, but not participation, is restricted to students in the B.Mus. program.
+Graded Sat/Uns.

-Includes: Experiential Learning Activity Prerequisite(s): second-year standing in the B.Mus. program and permission of the Choral Director.
+Prerequisite(s): second-year standing in the B.Mus. program and permission of the Choral Director.
 Ensemble work approximately two hours a week throughout either the fall or winter term and participation in concerts.